top of page

 ✅ Bride & groom, bride's paternal grandparents

-✅ Bride & groom, bride's mom, bride's dad, bride's siblings w/ their spouses
+✅ Bride & groom, bride's parents, bride's siblings (w/ siblings' spouses if applicable)

 ✅ Bride, bride's mom